iotml99/proxy/fix.md

 ## The Solution: OAuth + MCP Proxy (Azure Function)

-An Azure Function deployed in the tenant acts as a transparent proxy between Claude and the Fabric MCP endpoint.
+An Azure Function deployed in your tenant acts as a transparent proxy between Claude and your Fabric MCP endpoint.
 Claude points at the proxy instead of Fabric directly.
 The proxy:

 1. **Serves its own OAuth discovery metadata** - so Claude sends all auth requests to the proxy, not directly to Entra
 2. **Strips the `resource` parameter** from every OAuth request - the fix